 In 2004, Smiley began hosting Tavis Smiley, a nightly talk program shown nationally on Public Broadcasting Service television stations, for which he was given the NAACP Image Award.
 He now appears on two programs on Public Radio International: He serves as host of The Tavis Smiley Show, and co-hosts Smiley & West with African-American professor and intellectual Cornel West.

 Smiley has also been a special correspondent to the ABC and CNN networks since 2001.
 Through all these radio and television programs, he has interviewed noteworthy individuals from politicians and authors to athletes and actors, usually with an emphasis on the African-American experience.

 Books and Other Projects

 Smiley has also written more than a dozen non-fiction books.
 His titles include Doing What's Right: How to Fight for What You Believe and Make a Difference (2000), Keeping the Faith: Stories of Love, Courage, Healing and Hope from Black America (2002), What I Know for Sure: My Story of Growing Up in America (2006) and Fail Up: 20 Lessons on Building Success from Failure (2011).

-a collection of essays by African-American scholars discussing social and political crises faced by the African-American population, and in 2012 he co-wrote The Rich and the Rest of Us: A Poverty Manifesto with Cornel West.
+In 2006, Smiley edited The Covenant with Black America, a collection of essays by African-American scholars discussing social and political crises faced by the African-American population, and in 2012 he co-wrote The Rich and the Rest of Us: A Poverty Manifesto with Cornel West.

 Smiley founded the Tavis Smiley Foundation in 1999 to provide young people with leadership training and opportunities for social action.